true-git/ida803f20/README.md

 Install the JDBC driver - google it! :)

-Now you can run the Java application JDBC_P8.java that connects java with your local MySQL database.
+Now you can run the Java application MyKitchenGarden.java that connects java with your local MySQL database and makes a query.